 - Provide liaisons between PVPC communities, PVTA, private transportation providers, abutting regions and communities including the State of Connecticut, and other organizations at the local, regional, state, and federal levels on transportation related matters, issues and actions. - Work with the Metropolitan Planning Organization (MPO) and its constituent members.
 Present transportation plans, studies and programs developed through the 3C public participation process for appropriate MPO action. - Coordinate required MPO caucuses to solicit recommendations for local MPO members. - 4.
 Provide technical assistance to the Joint Transportation Committee and subgroups thereof. - 5.
 Participate in the Massachusetts Transportation Managers Group as a means to continually improve the quality and operation of the transportation planning process. - 6.
 Review and comment on federal and state transportation-related plans, programs, regulations and guidelines. - 7.
 Provide transportation planning services in support of the PVPC's comprehensive planning programs. - 8.
 Participate in informational transportation programs and courses.
-Review literature on new transportation planning procedures.
+Review literature on new transportation planning procedures. - Work with the Franklin Regional Transit Authority (FRTA) to develop a Memorandum of Understanding (MOU) on cross border participation.

 - 1. Technical memoranda and reports as needed. - 2.
 Monthly Invoices (completed monthly). - 3.
 Updates to certification documents as required. - 4.
+FRTA MOU.

-MPO meeting minutes(completed monthly).
+5. MPO meeting minutes(completed monthly).